percona/psmysql-docs/docs/upgrading_tokudb_myrocks.md

-# Upgrading from Systems that Use the MyRocks or TokuDB Storage Engine and Partitioned Tables
+# Upgrade from systems that use the MyRocks or TokuDB storage engine and partitioned tables

 Due to the limitation imposed by *MySQL*, the storage engine provides support for partitioning. *MySQL* 8.0 only provides support for partitioned table for the *InnoDB* storage engine.